Chorizo Beans and Rice

 Instructions

-- Heat oil in a large saute pan over medium-high heat.
-Add the fresh chorizo links, reduce heat to medium and brown well on all sides.
-(Will not be completely cooked through at this point.)
+- Heat 2 tablespoons oil in a large saute pan over medium-high heat.
+Add the fresh chorizo links, reduce heat to medium, and brown well on all sides.
+(It may not be thoroughly cooked through at this point.)
 Transfer to a cutting board to cool.
-When the chorizo is cool enough to handle, slice lengthwise, then slice into 1/2-inch pieces.
+When the chorizo is cool enough to handle, slice it into 1/2-inch pieces.

-- Meanwhile, add onion and Ancho pepper to the pan.
-Cook 4-5 minutes on medium-low or until beginning to soften.
+- Add onion and Ancho pepper to the pan.
+Cook for 4-5 minutes on medium-low or until beginning to soften.

-- Add the garlic, chili powder, coriander, cumin, oregano, and bay leaf and cook briefly, approximately 15 seconds.
+- Add the minced garlic, 1 1/2 tablespoons chili powder, coriander, cumin, oregano, and bay leaf.
+Cook briefly, approximately 15 seconds.

-- Add the tomatoes, water, chicken broth, chorizo, and beans.
+- Add the tomatoes, water, chicken or vegetable broth, chorizo, and beans.
 Bring to a boil, reduce heat to low.
-Simmer for 12-15 minutes or until thickened, and the chorizo is thoroughly cooked through.
-Remove bay leaf.
+Simmer for 12-15 minutes or until thickened and the chorizo is thoroughly cooked through.
+Remove the bay leaf.

-- Season to taste with salt, black pepper and hot sauce.
-Serve with brown rice and sauteed peppers.
+- Season to taste with salt, black pepper, and hot sauce.
+Keep warm.

-- Heat oil in a saute pan over medium-high heat.
+- Heat the remaining oil in a nonstick skillet or saute pan over medium-high heat.
 Add the bell peppers and garlic and cook for 3-4 minutes or to desired doneness.

 - Add chili powder, lime juice and salt and pepper to taste.
 Serve with beans and rice.